digidigital/nsi-designer/README.md

 `python -m nsi_designer`

+## Documentation

+Visit https://nsi-designer.digidigital.de for a brief introduction and description of the application.

 ## Notes
 - Asset conversions happen on export using Pillow.
 - Makensis path is stored in QSettings after first selection if not found.